-First of all, I am indebted to my supervisor, Mr. Özgür Cemal Özerdem, for his valuable guidance and encouragement throughout the entire Graduation Project.
+First of all, I am indebted to my supervisor, Assist.
+Prof. Dr. Özgür Cemal Özerdem, for his valuable guidance and encouragement throughout the entire Graduation Project.
 Whenever I have problem in my project, he shows his enthusiasm to solve problems.
 He has given his best support for me to conduct and enjoy my Graduation Project work.

-I thank Assist.
-Prof. Dr. Kadri Bürüncük for giving his time to me for doing my registirations, and I thank Prof.Dr. Şenol Bektaş for helping with our problems in school, I thank Prof. Dr Fakhreddin Mamedov for helping us with our problems in our department.
+I want to thank Assist.
+Prof. Dr. Kadri Bürüncük for giving his time to me, and I thanks Prof.Dr. Şenol Bektaş for helping with our problems in school, I thanks Prof. Dr Fakhreddin Sadıkoğlu (Mamedov) for helping us with our problems in our department.